lidofinance/lido-frontend-template/.yalc/@lidofinance/next-ui-primitives/README.md

 # @lidofinance/next-ui-primitives

-Next UI primitives: components, constants, hooks.
+Next UI primitives: components, constants, hooks etc.

 This component abstracted from the blockchain network, other words you can use it for any widgets for any blockchains.